saltstack/salt/doc/topics/reactor/index.rst

 and passes the ID of the new minion from the event to the state file via inline Pillar.

-Note, the Pillar data will need to be passed as a string since that is how it is passed at the CLI.
-That string will be parsed as YAML on the minion (same as how it works at the CLI).

 :file:`/srv/salt/haproxy/react_new_minion.sls`:

 .. code-block:: yaml